HGustavs/LenaSYS/backend-models/microservices/duggaSys services/Microservices.md

 <br>

 ### logUserEvent_ms.php
-Creates a new userbased event in the log.db database.
+Creates a new userbased event in the log.db database (not MYSQL).

 _INSERT_ operation on the table __'userLogEntries'__ to add a new row with values for the following columns: